About VOW and Doe Camp

 Vermont Outdoors Woman (VOW) is a volunteer, member-driven, non-profit organization that facilitates access to a broad range of outdoor resources and services to women.
 Through generous sponsorships from local and nationally based businesses and organizations we are able to accomplish the following goals:

 Employees at Vermont Fish and Wildlife Department came up with the idea of a statewide organization for women in 1995 during their first Becoming an Outdoors Woman (BOW) weekend.
-They realized that there was a need more than the BOW clinics could offer, and Vermont Outdoor Women got its start in 1996.
-Immediate success made it obvious that additional help was needed to run the organization.
-Enter Vermont Outdoor Guide Association (VOGA), a statewide non-profit organization dedicated to the support and promotion of outdoor professional leaders and educators.
-At the encouragement of the Department of Fish and Wildlife, VOGA reorganized the understaffed Vermont Outdoor Women into a division of VOGA.
-With a membership of 150 businesses and several sponsors, an advisory board, and a full board of directors, VOGA prepared to launch the new Vermont Outdoors Woman.
-The newly-created team organized the first Doe Camp, a weekend retreat for adventurous women, in 2000.
-Since that new beginning, VOW has run over 36 retreats at various locations around Vermont.
+They realized that there was a need for more than the BOW clinics could offer -- and Vermont Outdoors Woman, VOW, got its start in 1996.
+Immediate success of its weekend retreats/camps made it obvious that additional help was needed to run the organization.
+Vermont Outdoor Guide Association (VOGA), a statewide non-profit organization dedicated to the support and promotion of outdoor professional leaders and educators, stepped up and reorganized VOW into a division of VOGA.
+In 2018 VOW became its own non-profit and assumed independence shortly thereafter.

-Doe Camp provides seasonal educational and skill building programs in virtually all outdoor activities, including: archery, firearms safety, hunting skills, fishing, horseback riding, orienteering, GPS, canoeing & kayaking, snowshoeing, search & rescue, wildlife photography, snowmobiling, ATV safety, rock climbing, winter camping, wilderness first aid, self defense, mountain biking, wild medicinals & edibles, forestry, and more.
-Two seasonal weekends: Fall Doe Camp and Winter Doe Camp
+VOW has offered weekend retreats/camps in Vermont for adventurous women since 2000.
+Our camps provide seasonal education and skill building programs in many outdoor activities, including: archery, firearms safety, hunting skills, fishing, orienteering, GPS, canoeing & kayaking, snowshoeing, search & rescue, wildlife photography, snowmobiling, ATV safety, rock climbing, winter camping, wilderness first aid, self defense, mountain biking, wild medicinals & edibles, forestry, and more.
+Originally called Doe Camp, VOW currently offers two seasonal weekend retreats: VOW Fall Camp and VOW Winter Camp.